kibook/s1kd-tools/tools/s1kd-upissue/README.md

 -2, --second-ver &lt;type&gt;
 Set second verification type (tabtop, onobject, ttandoo).

+-4, --remove-marks
+Remove change markup on elements, but not RFUs, in the upissued object.
+This is automatically applied if the issue type (-s) is not `"changed"` or `"rinstate-changed"`.

 -c, --reason &lt;reason&gt;
 Add a reason for update to the upissued objects.
 Multiple RFUs can be